DIGITALDJZ/Chute-SDK-v2-iOS/README.md

     [_chute setMetaData:meta];
 ```

-###Retreiving Metadata
+###Retrieving Metadata

-Just as you can set a single metadata value or a dictionary of values, you can also retreive a single value or a dictionary of all values.
+Just as you can set a single metadata value or a dictionary of values, you can also retrieve a single value or a dictionary of all values.

 ####Retrieving a Single Value

-You can use the methods `- (id) getMetaDataForKey:(NSString *) key` and `- (void) getMetaDataForKey:(NSString *) key inBackgroundWithCompletion:(GCResponseBlock) aResponseBlock` to retreive a single value.
+You can use the methods `- (id) getMetaDataForKey:(NSString *) key` and `- (void) getMetaDataForKey:(NSString *) key inBackgroundWithCompletion:(GCResponseBlock) aResponseBlock` to retrieve a single value.

 ``` Objective-C
     [_chute getMetaDataForKey:@"location" inBackgroundWithCompletion:^(GCResponse *response){